Traffic Count Program

 Why are traffic counts useful?

-The Southwest Michigan Planning Commission Traffic Engineering staff routinely performs traffic counts May through November on roads throughout Berrien, Cass and Van Buren Counties.
+The Southwest Michigan Planning Commission Traffic Engineering staff routinely performs traffic counts mid-April through November on roads throughout Berrien, Cass and Van Buren Counties.
 This service is free of charge to member jurisdictions within the three counties.
 The data is collected by pneumatic tubes which are stretched across sections of roadways.
 Traffic data is also obtained from other entities and included in the traffic count database as a public service.
 In addition to being a vital tool for transportation planning and travel forecasting, traffic count information can be used by:

-- transportation engineers and planners throughout the region to identify existing traffic problems and solutions
+- Transportation engineers and planners throughout the region to identify existing traffic problems and solutions

-- the Michigan State Legislature and U.S. Congress to make decisions regarding the need for and allocation of state and federal funds
+- The Michigan State Legislature and U.S. Congress to make decisions regarding the need for and allocation of state and federal funds

-- site selection for local economic development
+- Site selection for local economic development

 What kind of data can be collected with a traffic count?